logigator/logigator/src/help/en/io.md

 ![Button](../../assets/help/button.jpg)

 <div class="margin-left">
 Can be clicked to emit a pulse signal.
+Lasts one simulation tick.
 </div>
 </div>